ThePyth0nKid/pp2Memory/README.md

 Target Users for Cyberpunk Memory:

 - Aged 18-99
-- Enthusiasts of technology and early adopters
-- Individuals with a keen interest in sustainable and automated gaming experiences
 - Gamers and puzzle enthusiasts looking for a unique challenge

 Key Expectations of the Users: